NPI Frequently Asked Questions

 Registering your NPIs with Independence is easy.
 Once you have obtained your NPIs, you may register online using our NPI Provider Registration Web Form.
 All providers (participating and nonparticipating) may register using the appropriate online form.

 Contact your Network Coordinator with questions regarding the new Provider Registration Web Form.

 Does Independence plan to validate [meet CMS NPI formula] and verify [Dr. Smith’s NPI is truly Dr. Smith’s] provider NPIs?

 Independence validates provider NPIs through the NPPES database provided by CMS.
 However, unless we are 100 percent sure of a provider match, we will not enter that NPI into our systems.
 Therefore, it is important to submit your NPIs to Independence so that your NPIs can be registered.

 What happens in Independence’s system if an invalid NPI is received in any provider field?

 Each claim must pass an NPI check-digit validation to ensure that it has a valid NPI.
 To date, many claims are not passing this check-digit validation.
 The most common reasons why claims are not passing the NPI check-digit validation are:

 - the wrong provider identifier is entered in an NPI field;

 - the number entered is not a valid NPI.

-IBC does not currently plan to publish provider’s NPIs in its provider directory.
+Independence does not currently plan to publish provider’s NPIs in its provider directory.